JulietteHoisnard/blog/_posts/2025-06-14-half-ironman.markdown

 # Post-race

 I was surprised and happy to be less destroyed than after a full marathon or after a long cycling ride like l'Etape.
 I couldn't wait to stop running, but when I stopped I felt good after 5 minutes and was a bit disappointed I couldn't push more during the run!
 I found one of my friend, we had some food and chat together.
 Then I headed towards the massage area.
-I got a massage and immediately feel much better.
+I got a massage and immediately felt much better.
 After that I joined my partner and friends.
 I walked very slowy in the direction of the transition area to get back my bike and other equipment.
-Everything went smoothly, and you just needed to give back your
+Everything went smoothly, and you just needed to give back your ankle tracker.
-We had a very nice time at diner in the evening!
+We had a very nice time at dinner in the evening: we ate a lot, burgers and big desserts!

 The logistics was a bit complicated for us as we came from Berlin.
 On the way there we took a train to Saarbrücken then rented a car there and headed to a family place near Paris.
 The next day we drove to Tours in the morning.
 Same on the way back.
 So in total we had 4 days off dedicated to transits which is not how I enjoy spending my days off!
 Next Ironman will be closer to my place, probably Erkner for a 70.3, Hamburg or Frankfurt for a full one if it ever happens!